mongodb-labs/mongoac-spec/README.md

 On Linux, CMake owns packaging, versioning, and install rules.
 Using `patchelf` as a post-link step keeps the SONAME fix in the packaging layer without touching the Rust crate or Cargo.

-Attempting to handle this within the `build.rs` script would require detecting platform shared-library naming conventions from the BSON library filename, then emitting `cargo:rustc-cdylib-link-arg` to pass `-Wl,-soname,...` to the linker.
+Attempting to handle this within the `build.rs` script would require detecting platform shared-library naming conventions from the bson2 filename, then emitting `cargo:rustc-cdylib-link-arg` to pass `-Wl,-soname,...` to the linker.

 ### Test Infrastructure